-- One of the most serious challenges before our families and our Church is the recovery of a sense of the sacred in our observance of the Lord's Day.
+- One of the most serious challenges before us is the recovery of a sense of the sacred in our observance of the Lord's Day.
 Sunday holds a place of honor in the Christian community because it is the day when our Lord rose from the dead.
-From the beginning, followers of the risen Jesus considered this day to be the holiest day of the week, and our Church rightly instructs us to make the Lord's Day holy by our attendance at Mass, by avoiding unnecessary work and by devoting our time and attention to family members and friends. - Our understanding of Sunday as sacred time is a treasured inheritance from our Jewish sisters and brothers for whom the observance of "Shabbat" (the Sabbath) is an integral dimension of Judaism's spirituality.
+From the beginning, followers of the risen Jesus considered this day to be the holiest day of the week, and our Church rightly instructs us to make the Lord's day holy by our attendance at Mass, by avoiding unnecessary work and by devoting our time and attention to family members and friends. - Our understanding of Sunday as sacred time is a treasured inheritance from our Jewish sisters and brothers for whom the observance of "Shabbat" (the Sabbath) is an integral dimension of Judaism's spirituality.
 Building on the reverence for the Sabbath that was so essential for their Jewish roots, Christians discovered an even more profound meaning for the Lord's Day. - Can the celebration of the Sunday Eucharist assume such vital necessity in our lives?
 Can we recover a sense of sacred time as we emerge from this pandemic?
 Or will work, shopping, sports and the entertainment media capture our hearts?
 Will we again devote ourselves to the Grace and Beauty of the Eucharist?
 Or will we settle for whatever distractions the world has to offer us?

-Questions for Family Reflection and Discussion -
+Questions for Reflection and Discussion - Personal or Small Groups

-- 1. What are some of the obstacles that today's Catholic families face in trying to make the Lord's Day holy?
-How can you reorder your priorities as a family to overcome them? - 2.
-What are some practical things that your family can do, or not do, that will help preserve Sundays as "sacred time"?
-Have you and your family made use of this sacred time to be closer to each other and to God? - 3.
+- 1. What are some of the obstacles that today's Catholics face in trying to make the Lord's Day holy? - 2. ?
+What are some practical things you can do, or should not do, that will help you preserve Sundays as "sacred time"? - 3.
 How can the celebration of the Sunday Eucharist once again become "a vital necessity in our lives"?
-How can your family recover a sense of sacred time as you emerge from this pandemic?
+How can we recover a sense of sacred time as we emerge from this pandemic?